benjmin-r/cto.coffee/episodes/index.md

 ---
 ## cto.coffee Podcast

-The cto.coffee podcast is a series where [I](/about) chat with varying guests about the people side of technology and developing software, preferably while having a coffee together.
+The cto.coffee podcast is a series where [I](/about) chat with varying guests about the human side of technology and developing software, preferably while having a coffee together.
-The blog

 You like talking about the human side of technology?
 I'd love to talk to you then, do [reach out](/contact) and let's have a chat.